 Creating and maintaining a definitive set of policies and procedures represents a significant investment of resources.
 To make these activities as routine and painless as possible, organization are wise to establish a repeatable policy and procedure development process.
-It is by following this process that you can get policies and procedures ‘Done’.
+It is by following this process that you learn how to get policies and procedures ‘Done’.

-To get policies and procedures ‘done’, a standard process for developing policies and procedures provides the example for the work it authorizes and directs.
-The details for developing policies and procedures should apply to this standard process first.
+To get policies and procedures ‘done’, a standard plan to document processes and for developing policies and procedures provides the example for the work it authorizes and directs.
+The details for developing policies and procedures should apply to this standard process template first.

 For example, if each organizational activity is to be governed by a policy and directed by multiple procedures, the policy and procedure development process also must include these same components.

 The standard process document should include the set of topics and that must apply to all other policies and procedures for the organization.

 These topics may typically include: